guardian/riff-raff/magenta-lib/docs/magenta-lib/concepts/deploy.json.md

 A whole bunch of information is assumed by convention in this example:

  - No recipe exists - in this situation the _'default recipe'_ calls the `deploy` action on **all** packages
- - The app name is inferred to be the same as the package name (riff-raff)
+ - The app name is inferred to be the same as the package name, scoped by the stack name (deployment::riff-raff)
  - The default port for the `executable-jar-webapp` type is 8080
  - the default healthcheck URL for the `executable-jar-webapp` is /management/healthcheck
  - the `executable-jar-webapp` will deploy the JAR file found at packages/riff-raff/riff-raff.jar